 Council Officers will first attempt to discuss the issue with the other party.
 If negotiations fail or the noise nuisance continues then Council will take whatever action deemed necessary under the Act.

 In some circumstances, Council may require the complaint attendance in court.

-For further information or advice you can contact Council’s Environmental Health Department on 03 6424 0511.
+For further information or advice you can contact Council’s Environmental Health team on 03 6424 0511.